TomHarrop/atol-bpa-datamapper/README.md

 Transform options:
   --sample-conflicts SAMPLE_CONFLICTS
-                        File to record conflicts between samples with the same sample_name --sample-package-map SAMPLE_PACKAGE_MAP
+                        File to record conflicts between samples with the same bpa_sample_id --sample-package-map SAMPLE_PACKAGE_MAP
                         File to record which packages relate to each unique sample --unique-organisms UNIQUE_ORGANISMS